librato/api-docs/source/includes/_alerts.md

 ```
 POST https://metrics-api.librato.com/v1/alerts/:id/services
 ```

->Add the service identified by ID 290 to the alert 45.
+>Example Request: Add the service identified by ID 290 to the alert 45.
 When alert 45 is triggered, the service 290 will be notified.

 ```shell
 curl \